henriquelalves/henriquelalves.github.io/reading-list.markdown

 **2022**:
 - BETT, Sam. *Ask Iwata*

-	Satoru Iwata was one of the first names from the gaming industry I memorized when I was a kid, so this book was an emotional and nostalgia ride for me.
-It was quite a pleasant read, and the book takes a lot of care describing the life of someone I admired so much.
+	It was quite a pleasant read, and the book takes a lot of care describing the life of someone I always admired.
 It also contains invaluable leadership lessons from one of the most important CEO's of the modern gaming industry.

 - LINSPECTOR, Clarice. *Paixão segundo GH*